CasualSuperman/SYCL/PROPOSAL.md

 	_(This means no incorporating SYCL'd code in closed-source projects without proper credit.)_

+	_(This also means that code released under the SYCL which has been modified must also be made available.)_
 *	To allow code under the SYCL to be used with code under other Free licenses.
 *	To prevent monetization by others of solely SYCL'd code.